 Although I’ve dedicated a large part of my blog to those beautiful places in the UK outside London that are often unfairly neglected and overlooked by tourists and the media, like the Yorkshire Dales, Newcastle, Northumberland and North Wales, there is a reason why the Big City is so popular.
 Along with New York and Paris, London is one of the most iconic cities in the world.
-The English capital is concentrated with gorgeous architecture and shrouded in fascinating history.
+The English capital is concentrated with gorgeous architecture, shrouded in fascinating history and unsurprisingly, there are so many instagrammable places in London.
 After living there my whole life it’s still a place that feels undiscovered; my London bucket-list grows year by year.

 This summer I’ve hosted a few friends at my home in the Big City and and spent many long days taking them round to see the main spots and must-sees.
 Through this time I’ve really managed to hone my tour guiding skills and I think its finally time to share how I go about being a tourist in my own town.
 This is a pretty straight forward walking route you can take in a day and takes you along some of the best and most well-known spots in London.
 If you want to take a more leisurely walking pace it might take you a bit longer than a day, in which case you can take a break, go back to your dwelling of choice and pick it up again the next day continue walking where you left off.